KitsuneNoctus/Defuse-App-HC/README.md

 etc.

 ## Description
-A simple app with that has a user firendly menu that allows one to choose the tool to help them with what they're dealing with.
+A simple app with that has a user firendly menu that allows one to choose the tool to help them with what they're dealing with emotionally for that moment.
+!IMPORTANT!
+This is not meant as an actual fix to problems, only to help an individual calm down and relax.

 Views
 ---